-- changes in Macau's and China's political, economic and social conditions; - tightening of travel or visa restrictions to Macau which may be imposed by China; - changes in policies of the government or changes in laws and regulations, or in the interpretation or enforcement of these laws and regulations, particularly anti-smoking legislation, gaming table allocation policies, exchange control regulations, regulations relating to repatriation of capital or measures to control inflation and monetary transfers; - · measures that may be introduced to control inflation, such as interest rate increases or bank account withdrawal controls; and - changes in the tax laws and regulations.
+- changes in Macau's and China's political, economic and social conditions, including any slowdown in economic growth in China; - tightening of travel or visa restrictions to Macau which may be imposed by China; - changes in policies of the Macau or Chinese government or changes in their laws and regulations, or in the interpretation or enforcement of these laws and regulations, particularly anti-smoking legislation, policies on gaming table cap and allocation, exchange control regulations, regulations relating to repatriation of capital or measures to control inflation and monetary transfers, and rules which may negatively impact consumption patterns of visitors to Macau; - measures that may be introduced to control inflation, such as interest rate increases or bank account withdrawal controls; and - changes in the tax laws and regulations.

 For example, our business and operations are affected by the travel or visa restrictions imposed by China on its citizens from time to time.
 The Chinese government imposes restrictions on exit visas granted to resident citizens of mainland China for travel to Macau.
 The government further restricts the number of days that resident citizens of mainland China may spend in Macau for certain types of travel.
-Such travel and visa restrictions, and any changes imposed by the Chinese government from time to time, could disrupt the number of visitors from mainland China to our property.
+Such travel and visa restrictions, and any changes imposed by the Chinese government from time to time, could disrupt the number of visitors from mainland China to our properties.